Music runs culture.

 Some are for the response.

-All of it comes from one belief:
+But all of it comes from one belief:

 Music should be interactive.